 Students must complete a minimum of 32 semester hours of upper level work at Florida College.
+For all students, online course work is not normally accepted in the major.

 Candidates for the BA degree in English must participate in graduation exercises.